Sandalorian/gitops-with-gcp/README.md

-# Demo of GitOps using GCP
+# Demo of GitOps using GCP And Cloud Build Github App

-This is a demo of gitops on GCP.
-It's based on: https://cloud.google.com/kubernetes-engine/docs/tutorials/gitops-cloud-build
+This uses concepts introduced in [this](https://github.com/GoogleCloudBuild/hello-kubernetes)repo.